PandoraMedia/scooch/docs/getting_started/new_codebase.rst

     from .batcher import Batcher

-For data augmentations we'll like want to parameterize that augmentation itself.
+For data augmentations we'll want to parameterize that augmentation itself.
 Let's create an augmenter class that takes in some feature data and augments it.
-Put the following in the file :code:`./batcher/augmenters.py`
+Put the following in the file :code:`./batcher/augmenters.py`\ .

 .. code-block:: python